Marcel Boiteux

-Marcel Boiteux (born 9 May 1922) is French economist, mathematician, and senior civil service member.
+Marcel Boiteux ([maʁsɛl bwatø]; 9 May 1922 – 6 September 2023) was a French economist, mathematician, and senior civil service member.
+He was the "architect of the French nuclear program" that created 61 nuclear reactors and kept the French electricity sector less carbon-intensive than other European countries.

-Boiteux was born in Niort on 9 May 1922.
-He joined the EDF in 1949 as a student of Maurice Allais, and remained there for the rest of his career.
+Boiteux joined Électricité de France (EDF) in 1949 as a student of Maurice Allais and remained there for the rest of his career.
 In 1959, Marcel Boiteux became the President of the Econometric Society.
 From 1967 through 1987, he was the director of EDF.
-He theorizes and implements the price of electricity at marginal cost, and is one of the architects of France's nuclear industry development.
+He theorized and implemented the price of electricity at marginal cost, and was one of the architects of France's nuclear industry development.

 His journey illuminates a social environment (that of scientists and senior civil services), a research process (marginal cost), a large company and its strategy, public sector career and power mechanisms, State-public-company relations, and decision-making processes on important issues such as nuclear policy.